learn-co-curriculum/dsc-ensemble-methods-section-recap/README.md

 ## Introduction

-This short lesson summarizes the topics we covered in section 08 and why they'll be important to you as a data scientist.
+This short lesson summarizes the topics we covered in section XX and why they'll be important to you as a data scientist.

 ## Objectives
 You will be able to: